05st/fino/README.md

 # fino

-a functional programming language with some fine features
+a functional programming language with some fine features, such as

-notably,
 - type inference
 - parametric polymorphism
 - typeclasses